 The Capstone experience is designed to help Biblical Studies and Theology students synthesize and integrate all that has been learned up to this point in their educational journeys.
 The class guides the students through developing a thesis grounded in careful and contextual exegesis of Scripture, informed by current research in the fields of biblical and/or theological studies, attentive to its implications for biblical theology and/or historical theology, and relevant for the present life and witness of the Church.

-Prerequisite: must be a Theology student and to be taken in last or second to last semester.
+Prerequisite: must be a Theology student.